El2ra2/Custom-DWA-planner-for-Differential-Drive-Robot/README.md

 ## SETUP INSTRUCTIONS-

--After downloading and extracting, go to root directory 'planner_ws' and use (command: colcon build --symlink-install)
+- After downloading and extracting, go to root directory 'planner_ws' and use (command: colcon build --symlink-install)

 - Now use the launch file (command: ros2 launch dwa_planner display.launch.py).
 This will open Gazebo, Rviz, turtlebot, and the planning nodes.